Rishikant181/Rettiwt-API/README.md

 -   'user' member, for accessing resources related to users

 For details regarding usage of these members for accessing the Twitter API, refer to the [features](https://rishikant181.github.io/Rettiwt-API/#md:features) section.

-## Types of authentication

-Rettiwt can be used with or without logging in to Twitter.
-As such, the two authentication strategies are:

--   'guest' authentication (without logging in) grants access to the following resources:

-    -   Tweet Details
-    -   User Details
-    -   User Timeline (tweets timeline)
-    -   User Replies (replies timeline)

--   'user' authentication (logging in) grants access to the following resources:

-    -   Tweet Details
-    -   Tweet Favoriters (likes)
-    -   Tweet Retweeters (retweets)
-    -   Tweet Search
-    -   Tweet List
-    -   User Details
-    -   User Followers
-    -   User Following
-    -   User Likes
-    -   User Timeline (tweets timeline)
-    -   User Replies (replies timeline)

 ## Usage